evmos/docs/docs/protocol/index.md

 Evmos enables the full composability and modularity of the [Cosmos SDK](https://docs.cosmos.network/).
 As a Cosmos chain, Evmos is a sovereign blockchain with its own native token, that can connect to other chains through IBC.
-It includes standard modules from the SDK, that work side to side with Evmos-specific modules, build by the Evmos core development team.
+It includes standard modules from the Cosmos SDK, that work side to side with Evmos-specific modules, build by the Evmos core development team.
 Check out the [list of modules](modules/index.md) to get an overview of what each module is responsible for.